mykelalvis/FT/Traveller/Library/Introduction to the Traveller Adventure.md

 The first indication of the inability of the Solomani came when it was apparent the new nobility would be unable to persuade their own brethren to accept membership within the Second Imperium.
 Solomani and Vilani people merged during the 428 year period known as the Rule of Man.
 Over the generations, Solomani/Vilani culture became one - to the point where a distinction between the two races of Humaniti was no longer made on some worlds of the Imperium.

-The Solomani of the Terran region of space despised what some of their people had become - losing themselves in an alien culture, and the Terran Confederation remained independent (albeit sympathetic) of their cousins of the Second Imperium.
+The Solomani of the [[Terra|Terran]] region of space despised what some of their people had become - losing themselves in an alien culture, and the [[Terra|Terran]] Confederation remained independent (albeit sympathetic) of their cousins of the Second Imperium.

-But the men of the Terran Confederation could not prevent what would befall all of Humaniti at the hands of the new inexperienced Imperial rulers.
+But the men of the [[Terra|Terran]] Confederation could not prevent what would befall all of Humaniti at the hands of the new inexperienced Imperial rulers.

 Over the four centuries of Solomani rule, technology subsided.
 Regions of the Imperium gradually lost touch with the rest of the whole.
 Border wars were dealt with by persons inexperienced with interstellar government.